Tornadoes of 2011: Synopsis

-In an abrupt reversal, the activity did not continue into May (normally the most active month for tornadoes), however, and the first half was remarkably quiet, becoming one of the least active Mays on record by the middle of the month.
-The lack of activity continued for three weeks until a tornado outbreak sequence began on May 21, and a deadly tornado hit Joplin, Missouri the following day in the event.
-The outbreak sequence continued for the next several days, with 241 confirmed tornadoes, bringing the month of May near average.
+However, in an abrupt reversal, the activity did not continue into May (normally the most active month for tornadoes), and the first half was remarkably quiet, becoming one of the least active Mays on record by the middle of the month.
+The lack of activity continued for three weeks until a tornado outbreak sequence began on May 21, and a deadly EF5 tornado hit Joplin, Missouri the following day in the event.

+Additional strong to violent tornadoes occurred on May 24 in Oklahoma, including another EF5 in the city of El Reno.
+The outbreak sequence continued for the next several days, with 241 confirmed tornadoes, bringing the month of May to near average.

+Despite its near average count of tornadoes, it was catastrophic when it came to fatalities - 158 of the deaths came from the Joplin tornado.

 The first day of June brought a rare outbreak into New England.
 Several tornadoes occurred, some of which were destructive.
 However, another reversal took place afterward and much of June was fairly quiet, with the exception of an active period in the third week of the month which included a moderate tornado outbreak.

 July was also relatively quiet for the most part with below normal activity, occurring mostly within the northern Plains.
 August was more quiet with below normal activity and only 59 confirmed tornadoes.
 September and October were also below average.
 November was somewhat more active, primarily due to two moderate outbreaks in the first half of the month.
-December saw a return to inactivity for most of the month, but there was a small outbreak of 13 tornadoes on December 22, making it the final tornado outbreak of the year.
+December saw a return to inactivity for most of the month, but there was a small outbreak of 13 tornadoes on December 22, making it the final tornado outbreak of the year and ending what was the worst year for tornadoes since 2008.

+Events

+United States

+A map of 2011 United States tornado paths from the results of storm surveys.